dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 - Receiver device - a device that receives Provisioning Information from Sender device and uses it to register or provision Credential Information.

 - Provisioning Partner - an entity which facilitates Credential Information lifecycle on a device.
+Lifecycle may include provisioning of credential, credential termination, credential update.
+API to Provisioning Partner is out of scope for this document.

-- Provisioning Information - a set of data fields, allowing a device to receive Credential Information from Provisioning Partner and install it locally.
+- Provisioning Information - a set of data fields, allowing a device to generate Credential Information or receive it from Provisioning Partner and install it locally.
 The entire content of Provisioning Information is encrypted by Sender or Receiver device.
 Therefore, it is not visible to the Relay Server.
 The structure of Provisioning Information is specific to Provisioning Partner or type of Credential and out of the scope of this document.

 - Credential Information - a set of data fields used to facilitate registration or provisioning of Credential Information on the Receiver's device.